Rei-kyō

 Rei-kyō, excavated from Ueno Kofun (Chikusei, Ibaraki).

-Rei-kyō (鈴鏡) is an ancient type of Japanese round bronze mirror made in the late Kofun period (5th - 6th century).
-The mirror is named so because it has bells around its perimeter.
+Rei-kyō (鈴鏡) is an ancient type of Japanese round bronze mirror made in the late Kofun period (5th – 6th century).
+The mirror is so named because it has bells around its perimeter.

 History

 Rei-kyō is a Chinese-style bronze mirror made in the Japanese archipelago, whose perimeter is surrounded by four to ten bells with pebbles inside.
-Chinese-style bronze mirrors made outside of China are called bousei-kyō (仿製鏡)(ja), and rei-kyō is one of them.
+Chinese-style bronze mirrors made outside of China are called imitation mirrors (仿製鏡, bōsei-kyō), and rei-kyō is one of them.
 It is an instrument intended to make sound, and haniwa (clay figurines) with a mirror of this style on their waist have been excavated.
 Rei-kyō loses its original purpose as a mirror, and this fact suggests that mirrors were regarded as tools for spells in Wa at that time.

+In popular culture

+The Pokémon Bronzor is based on a rei-kyō.